JonathanMEdwards/subtext10/doc/language.md

 ## Searching

-A `find` structure searches in a series:
+A `find` block searches in a series:
 ```
 joe = customers find? {check .name =?
 'Joe'}
 ```
-The `find?` structure is executed like a `do` repeatedly with items from the series as its input value, starting with the first item and continuing until it does not reject.
+The `find?` block is executed like a `do` repeatedly with items from the series as its input value, starting with the first item and continuing until it does not reject.
 The result is the first non-rejected item, with `~index` set to the index.
 If all the items are rejected, the entire `find?` rejects (hence the suffix `?`).

-Note that in this example the program structure contains no input item — the input is referenced implicitly with `.name ...`.
+Note that in this example the program block contains no input item — the input is referenced implicitly with `.name ...`.
 If we outline it in the UI we will see that one is created automatically to display the input value:
 ```
 joe = do {
   customers